Introduction

 the day.
 They conserved ammo and even picked up all their dead and weapons.

 For 18 hours they prayed and fought.
-The LTTE leadership came perilously close
+The LTTE leadership came perilously

-to getting wiped out.
-It's Chief, Prabhakaran,
+close to getting wiped out.
+It's Chief,

-on the brutal killing fields of Jaffna University.
+and gusty comrades on the brutal killing fields of Jaffna University.